 Figure 10.
 Generic site layouts with macroinvertebrate sampling locations in red.
-Seepage lakes have no true inlet or outlet stream.
-In flow-through streams, inlet and outlet infrastructure are located in the inlet or outlet stream channel.
+Seepage lakes have no true inlet or outlet stream but have littoral sensor sets.
+In flow-through streams, littoral infrastructure are located in the inlet or outlet stream channel.

 Standard Operating Procedures (SOPs), in Section 7 of this document, provide detailed step-by-step directions, contingency plans, sampling tips, and best practices for implementing this sampling procedure.
-To properly collect and process samples, field ecologists must follow the protocol and associated SOPs.
-Use NEON's problem reporting system to resolve any field issues associated with implementing this protocol.
+To properly collect and process samples, field ecologists must follow the protocol and